 UAE has eased out on the lockdown restrictions.
 Although, if you have clicked on this article, you probably miss your barber but don't want to take any chances going outside for non-essential reasons, and rightfully so.
-Some of you presumably even pulled the trigger and got the Corona Cut (that is what we like to call the Buzzcut in 2020) because your hair was getting too difficult to control.
+Some of you may have even pulled the trigger and got the Corona Cut (that is what we call the Buzzcut in 2020) because your hair was getting too difficult to control.

-We here at Groombox have taken a scientific approach (100% approved by Einstein) by defining how to cut, maintain, and style, for whatever route you decide to take your hair through.
+We here at Groombox have taken a scientific approach (100% approved by Einstein) by defining how to cut, maintain and style whatever hair you decide to keep.
 There are three possible ways to go about this:

 There is NO BETTER time to try the Corona Cut.
 It's simple, effective, and it feels great.
-It is also the most rugged and effortless look you could try during this quarantine season.
-If you are on the fence about it or have ever considered how you'd look with a buzz cut/bald, you should definitely go for it.
-You probably won't look as bad as you think you will and who knows, you could be surprised by how well it suits you.
-Besides, it's hair, so it will grow back anyway (no guarantees, just kidding)!
+It's also the most rugged and effortless look you could try during this quarantine season.
+If you're on the fence about it or have ever considered how you'd look with a buzz cut, you should definitely go for it now.
+You probably won't look as bad as you think you will.
+Who knows, you could be surprised by how well it suits you.
+Besides, it's hair, so it will grow back anyway.

 - Place a sheet of newspaper or a towel underneath to avoid the mess when buzzing your hair.

-- You can either do it yourself or ask someone else to do it for you, we recommend the latter, so you avoid missing any spots.
-If you are doing it alone, go over the same places a few times to ensure that you don't miss anything.
+- You can either do it yourself or ask someone else to do it for you.
+We recommend the latter, so you avoid missing any spots.
+If you're doing it alone, go over the same place a few times to ensure that you don't miss anything.

 Tip: Keep in mind that a GUARD 3 ACCENTUATES ROUNDNESS, so if you have a rounder face, you should go shorter.

 Maintenance: Nothing is required in terms of maintenance.
-That is part of the appeal.
+That is the appeal.

 Styling: The various styles come from the length of the guard you choose on your trimmer.